Nephthys The Egyptian Goddess

 Additionally this Goddess is the protector of the Pheonix whose rise from the ashes symbolises rebith.

-The Witch:
+The Witch

 Uses knowledge of the universal laws of nature, the conscious mind and esoteric powers to manifest their desires.

-The shadow Witch uses their gifts to increase their own power.
+The shadow witch uses their gifts to increase their own power.

-Nephthys was associated with the unseen world and magic.
+This deity was associated with the unseen world and magic.

-The Witch:
+The Witch

 The Witch maybe one of your Archetypes can if you have the gift of understanding how to transform situations, influence people, and make your visions and dreams a reality.